 Aussie Dragon Soul Prism Favia

 This type of coral is very beautiful and under the right conditions it produces some amazing purple, pink, green, and blue colors.
 In order to make the most of its coloration it needs to be under a medium metal halide light.
-When you buy this type of coral it is roughly 2 inches in width, but it can grow well past that size.
+When you buy this type of coral it is roughly 2 inches in width, but it can grow well past that size (more on coral growth over at this article).

 Moreover, in order to keep this type of coral healthy you need to have a light that provides at least 5 watts per gallon of water.
 These things like to eat zooplankton, so you may want to add some to the water.